EXD 178 (AI) (S)

 (4) For the purposes of this article “cleansing” includes the disposal of all litter, droppings and other matter in a manner which does not present a risk of the spread of disease.”

-- In the event of disease outbreak, gatherings of poultry and other captive birds are not permitted in a Protection Zone, Surveillance Zone, Temporary Control Zone, Temporary Movement Control Zone, or other notifiable disease controlled zone, and this general licence does not apply within those zones.
-Poultry and other captive birds originating from a Protection Zone, Surveillance Zone, Temporary Control Zone, Temporary Movement Control Zone, or other notifiable disease controlled zone are not permitted to attend gatherings.
-Pigeon racing is not allowed from any European Protection or Surveillance Zones to the UK, but is allowed from other parts of mainland Europe that are not under restriction.
+8. In the event of disease outbreak, gatherings of poultry and other captive birds are not permitted in a Protection or Surveillance Zone, and this general licence does not apply within those zones.
+Birds originating from a Protection or Surveillance Zone are not permitted to attend gatherings.

 Animal Health and Welfare